andriesfc/result-for-kotlin/core/README.md

 ## The happy path

-The *happy path* refers to a specific process, typically defined by some use case.
+The *happy path* refers to a specific logical flow, typically defined by some use case.

-Sometimes applications fail, or may fail due to some edge case, or the possibility that something outside of this happy path.
-For example, a missing file, or network connection failure.
+Sometimes a application fail due to some edge case not being handled in the implementation, or something occurring outside of the control of the application: For example, a missing file, or network connection failure.
 In this case any logic coded is not strictly part of thus happy path.

 In the Object Orientated world, these situation are expressed as an `Exception` which are dealt by catching such exceptions.
 Having such exception handling code may obfuscate the original use-case to the point of turning a simple, clear cut implementation into a mine field of unintended consequences.
 This becomes even more problematic when the developer blurs the line between domain specific errors (e.g intended or per designed error conditions), and application/infrastructure failures.